The information in this article applies to:

 To locate or replace the missing file

-If you know that the graphic file in question is saved on the computer that you are currently using, you can do the following.
+If you know that the graphic file in question or a replacement graphic file is saved on the computer that you are currently using, you can do the following.

-- Click the Yes button to open the Browse for Missing File dialog and direct the program to the file's location.
+- Click the Replace File or Choose Folder button to open the Browse For Missing File or Browse For New Folder For Missing File dialog respectively and direct the program to the file's location.

 In this dialog, browse to the location of the graphic file on your computer, select it, and click OK.